 The collected information is placed in the VectorN Endpoint and VectorN Network.

-- VectorN Endpoint
+VectorN Endpoint

 This view displays a table with the following details: Hostname, Malware Pattern, Probability of Infection, Count, TTPC, and Last Match.
 Selecting a detected pattern will allow you to quarantine the intercepted process, upload it to the HEIMDAL Security storage for analysis, or hide it (which means that the detection[s] will be dismissed for 30 days).
-The Resolve option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
-After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer; - VectorN Network
+The Resolve option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product, in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
+After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer. -

 This view displays a table with the following details: Hostname, Malware Pattern, Probability of Infection, Count, and Last Match.
 Selecting a detected pattern will allow you to quarantine the intercepted process, upload it to the HEIMDAL Security storage for analysis, or hide it (which means that the detection[s] will be dismissed for 30 days).
-The Hide option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
-After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer;
+The Hide option can be used in case you have a false positive pattern that does not allow you to elevate through the Privileged Access Management product, in case De-elevate and block elevation for users with risk or infections is enabled in the Group Policy.
+After hiding a VectorN Detection, you need to wait 24 hours until the hiding is propagated on the computer.

-PATCH & ASSET MANAGEMENT - 3RD PARTY SOFTWARE
+3RD PARTY SOFTWARE

 Windows OS